-This has been a question on my mind too, after all I did my time with The Pill and was diagnosed as hypothyroid later in life.
+I did my time with The Pill and was diagnosed as hypothyroid later in life, so it's been a question on my mind whether there's a connection between birth control and hypothyroidism.
 After I was diagnosed with Hashimoto’s hypothyroidism, I knew I had some work to do if I was going to get my health back on track and that this was definitely not the time to get pregnant.
 After having over a ten year relationship with birth control pills I knew I didn’t want to go back, but it did make me curious about what effects the birth control pill could have on thyroid health.

 So I dug into the research and found that:

 Today I want to share with you how birth control pills can create problems for your thyroid.
 This is information I’ve been sharing with my patients for years and now, I want you to be informed too.